Naveed (album): Packaging and design

 The band's logo on the album cover varies across the American, Canadian and European releases.
 The American version, released on the Relativity label, features a larger and bolder logo while on the Canadian version, 'Our Lady Peace' is displayed very small and in regular font with a brushed texture.
 The European release on the Epic label is the same as the Canadian version, but the band name is much larger.
 When re-released in the U.S. in 1997 by Columbia, the logo was slightly enlarged from the original U.S. release.

-The album cover is the first to feature art model Saul Fox, who the band had met and befriended in 1993.
+The album cover is the first of several to feature art model Saul Fox, who the band had met and befriended in 1993.
 On the cover, he is seen posing like a statue without a shirt and covered with pigeons, representing The Birdman.
 The rest of the packaging follows this theme.
 The photography was done by Andrew MacNaughtan.

 Following the somewhat Middle-Eastern themes on the album, a line of Sanskrit writing, designed by Margo McPherson, that roughly translates into "Our Lady Peace" appears several times in the album's packaging.
 The word "Naveed" written in Persian (نوید) was also seen on Raine Maida's acoustic guitar throughout the subsequent tours and included in the music video for "Naveed."